-Can I register a unique dot-com Web address that is a twist on a well-known corporate company that I am almost sure the almost-sound-alike will want to own?
+Can I register a unique website address that is a twist on the name of a well-known company?

 Trademarks are intended to prevent consumer confusion.
 If you register a domain name that is intentionally designed to confuse consumers searching online, then there is a good chance that you will find yourself in litigation with the well-known company whose trademark you have modified.

 Even if you are not directly infringing on the company's trademark, you might be diluting that trademark.
 Trademark dilution is the use of a mark, or similar mark, in commerce in a manner that reduces the value or recognition of the original mark in the public's perception.

 So, for example, if you were to create a website called "www.FalMart.com"—which sounds like WalMart—you might be diluting WalMart's trademark.
 This sort of use blurs the correct name in the public's mind, and also tarnishes the good name of WalMart.